razisyed97/mettleAI-Front-end-Interview/README.md

 ## Assumptions 🤔

 * Create a Patient Referral Form according to the specifications provided using Material UI and Use Places Autocomplete.
 * Add 'Save' button to the intake form.
-Save button allows user to save or update their form prior to final submission creating a more intiuitive feel and UI experience.
+Save button allows user to save or update their form prior to final submission creating a more intiuitive UI experience.

 ## If I had more time ⏰:

 * Dynamically render success and error messages.
-* Better form field (ex. email format, password, DOB format) and form submit validation.
-* Add 'Saving' spinner when user clicks save.
-* Use redux to manage state of data for app scalability.
+* Use redux to manage state of data for application scalability.
+* Better form field validation (ex. email format, password, DOB format).
-* Enhance styling on form component.
+* Enhance styling on form component (ex. add 'saving' spinner, form placement and icons).

 ## 💻 Getting Started 💻